Letter from the Senior Leadership Team

 Code of Ethics

 The Code of Ethics, adopted by our Board, summarizes the standards that must guide our actions.
-This Code of Ethics applies to all of our employees (which includes members of the Board, Officers and managers, agents, consultants, contract labor, as well as others persons when they are representing or acting for the corporation), wherever located.
+This Code of Ethics applies to all of our employees (which includes members of the Board, officers and managers, agents, consultants, contract labor, as well as others persons when they are representing or acting for the corporation), wherever located.
 While covering a wide range of business practices and procedures, these standards cannot and do not cover every issue that may arise, or every situation where ethical decisions must be made, but rather set forth key guiding principles that represent Company policies and establish conditions for employment.
-(See the accordion drop down below for the complete Code of Ethics)
+(See page 4 for the complete Code of Ethics)

 To promote and enable compliance with the Program (as well as all applicable laws, rules, and regulations), the Company conducts mandatory compliance training for its employees, including periodic refresher training.
 All employees are expected to acknowledge receipt of these training courses and are required to comply with this policy.
 Please contact a Compliance Officer or your manager with any specific questions or to schedule a training session.

 In validating that our compliance policies and procedures serve as effective tools in detecting and preventing unlawful conduct, we take reasonable steps to ensure that compliance with this Program is achieved, including the monitoring and auditing of our policies and procedures.
 Audits may be conducted as part of an investigation or as a proactive means of monitoring compliance in areas of actual or potential risk.